AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/catalogs.md

 # Catalogs

-Learn how to use Catalogs in Captivate Prime to view the eligible learning objects
+Learn how to use Catalogs in Learning Manager to view the eligible learning objects

 **Catalog** consists of all the courses, learning programs, certifications and job aids that are available for a learner role in the company account.